 “So do I,” said Dicky, “so do I. Now pack your bags, because we’re leaving tomorrow.”

-As Lysander and Margaret left for their rooms to pack their bags, Logan said to Dicky, “Are you sure you’re doing the right thing?
+As Lysander and Margaret went to their rooms to pack their bags, Logan said to Dicky, “Are you sure you’re doing the right thing?
 Uprooting your children and dragging them to California with you isn’t a good idea.”

 “Speak for yourself, Logan,” said Dicky.
 “Your family’s already in California, and I’m not ready to leave my kids behind, not when they came so close to losing their only parent a few days ago.
-I won’t allow it at all.”
+I won’t allow it.”

 Just then, a knock was heard at the front door.
 Andrea was standing in the doorway with her two small daughters, Anastasia and Consuelo.
-She too had packed everyone’s bags in a hurry.
+She too had packed everyone’s bags.

-“I hope so too,” said Logan as everyone settled down for the night.
-It was already an exciting week for the cousins, who found out the September 11 attacks were happening and stopped the attacks.
-Yet the next day would see them embarking on a brand new journey, one that would have them challenging the pop culture of that day and changing it forever...
+“I hope so too,” Logan said as everybody settled down for the night.
+It was already an exciting week for the cousins, who had found out that the September 11 attacks and having miraculously put an end to the attacks.
+But the next day would see them embarking on a brand new journey, one that would have them challenging the pop culture of that day and changing it forever...